-At the period alluded to, law being suspended, and the courts of justice closed, the "question" by torture was revived and largely practised.
-The commercial exchange of Dublin formed a place of execution; even suspected rebels were every day immolated as if convicted on the clearest evidence; and Lieutenant H--'s pastime of hanging on his own back persons whose physiognomies he thought characteristic of rebellion was, (I am ashamed to say) the subject of jocularity instead of punishment.
-What in other times he would himself have died for, as a murderer, was laughed at as the manifestation of loyalty: never yet was martial law so abused, or its enormities so hushed up, as in Ireland.
+commercial exchange of Dublin formed a place of execution; even suspected rebels were every day immolated as if convicted on the clearest evidence; and Lieutenant H---'s pastime of hanging on his own back persons whose physiognomies he thought characteristic of rebellion was, (I am ashamed to say) the subject of jocularity instead of punishment.
+What in other times he would himself have died for, as a murderer, was laughed at as the manifestation of loyalty: never yet was martial law so abused, or its enormities so hushed up as in Ireland.
 Being a military officer, the lieutenant conceived he had a right to do just what he thought proper, and to make the most of his time while martial law was flourishing.

-Once, when high in blood, he happened to meet a suspicious-looking peasant from County Kildare, who could not satisfactorily account for himself according to the lieutenant's notion of evidence; and having nobody at hand to vouch for him, the lieutenant of course immediately took for granted that he must be a rebel strolling about, and imagining the death of his Most Gracious Majesty.† He therefore, no other court of justice being at hand, considered that he had a right to try the man by his to a very considerable extent.
-A blind zealot is of all men most likely to become a renegade if he feel it more convenient: prejudice and interest unite to form furious partisans, who are never guided by principle-for principle is founded on judgment.
+Once, when high in blood, he happened to meet a suspicious-looking peasant from County Kildare, who could not satisfactorily account for himself according to the lieutenant's notion of evidence; and having nobody at hand to vouch for him, the lieutenant of course immediately took for granted that he must be a rebel strolling about,

-The open indemnification of Mr. Judkin Fitzgerald of Tipperary, for his cruelties in that county, was one of the worst acts of a vicious government.
-The prime serjeant, Mr. St. George Daly, though then the first law officer, (a Union one, too, as subsequently appeared), voted against that most flagitious act of parliament, which nothing but the raging madness of those times could have carried through any assembly.
-The dread of its recurrence did much to effect the Union.-(Author's note.)
+The open indemnification of Mr. Judkin Fitzgerald, of Tipperary, for his cruelties in that county, was one of the worst acts of a vicious government.
+The prime serjeant, Mr. St-George Daly, though then the first law officer, (a Union one, too, as subsequently appeared,) voted against that most flagitious act of Parliament, which nothing but the raging madness of those times could have carried through any assembly.
+The dread of its recurrence did much to effect the Union. and imagining the death of his Most Gracious Majesty.
+He therefore, no other court of justice being at hand, considered that he had a right to try the man by his own opinion; accordingly, after a brief interrogation, he condemned him to die, and without further ceremony proceeded to put his own sentence into immediate execution.